MASTER THE ART OF UPSELLING: FIVE EXPERT TIPS

 3. READ THE ROOM

 Knowing when and when not to upsell is a skill in itself.
-We train our team in the behaviors or cues to look out for to help identify when customers just want a quick beer or when they are open to trying something new.
+We train our team in the behaviours or cues to look out for to help identify when customers just want a quick beer or when they are open to trying something new.
 For example, do they stall when you ask for their order?
 Are they browsing the menu?
 These are key signs that the guest hasn’t yet made up their mind.
 These are both opportune moments to step in and offer your expertise.
 Similarly, guests who are in a meeting or full flow conversation typically prefer minimal interaction with our waiting staff.
 Opportunity can still arise here though, particularly if they order another of the same drink, you can recommend a twist or a way to upgrade this if you sense the mood is right.

 4. MAKE IT AN EXPERIENCE